The Founding of the Guild

 Guild Dinners and The Ringing World

 One of the features of Guild life over the years has been the annual dinner event.
 This was first held in 1931 and proved to be a popular function with after-dinner entertainment provided by the members.
 The War caused the cessation of the event but it was revived in 1950.
 In the early post-war years the main entertainment was provided by the Farnham District Glee Club, Messrs E J Bragg, C W Denyer, G S Joyce and W H Viggers.
 Subsequently there were demonstrations of handbell ringing and dances were organised.
 In the late 1980s the popularity of the dinner waned to the extent that it was not held again until 2014.
-Since then it has continued to attract an attendance of about 60.
+Since then four more dinners have been held with an attendance of about 60.
 In 2003 a very successful lunch was held to mark the Guild’s 75th anniversary.